Five Tips For Improving Your Productivity At Your Garage

 Some garages may struggle to deal with their workload due to a number of inefficiencies, so here we look at some of the things that you can do to make your garage as productive as possible.

-It is important to keep track of what everybody is doing in the garage at all times, so you know the jobs that are currently being worked on and the ones that you have waiting in the wings.
+It is important to keep track of what everybody is doing in the garage at all times, so you know the jobs that are currently being worked on and the ones that you have waiting on the sidelines.
 If you let your technicians work entirely on their own accord, you may find that they prioritise the wrong jobs or end up slowing down because they aren’t aware that they have other work that they need to do.

 Try to ensure that you speak with all of your technicians at least once a day so that you can get a better feel for what they are working on and if they need any help with a job.
 Better yet, by maintaining good communication with your crew you will be able to spot issues before they fully develop, allowing you to nip them in the bud and ensure they don’t affect workplace productivity.